 In the center of the property there is a cute whale-shaped pool -- however, having just the one pool for a quite large property didn’t seem like enough.
 It’s a far cry from elaborate pools with waterslides and waterfalls at neighboring resorts.
 There is no hot tub or fitness room.
 Many lounge chairs are spread out around the pool and over the nice grassy lawns.
 There is a giant checkers board in the gardens and a few ping-pong tables can be found around the property as well.

 The lobby features a handful of shops, including a large gift shop, a jewelry store, and a small convenience store out front.
 There are many local crafts and hand-made jewelry for sale as well.
 There is one E-ticket printing computer located next to the front desk.
 Next to the lobby, there is a tiny salon that is sort of old-fashioned looking, and the spa consists of just two massage treatment rooms.
 Coin-operated guest laundry rooms are available.
 The hotel includes six electric car charging stations in premier parking spots.
 There is valet parking available for a fee, and a daily charge for self-parking as well.
-There is free Wi-Fi in the courtyard, and the resort is working on expanding Wi-Fi to all guest rooms, which will be completed fall 2015.

 Customers Who Viewed Kaanapali Beach Hotel Also Viewed